Sukumar: Personal life

-Craft, style, and technical collaborations
+Filmmaking style

 As a writer, Sukumar is influenced by the works of Gudipati Venkatachalam, Yandamuri Veerendranath, and Yaddanapudi Sulochana Rani.
 In an interview with Deccan Chronicle, he revealed that each of the romantic scenes in his films are inspired from the writings of either Veerendranath or Sulochana Rani.
 Sukumar mentioned that Martin Scorsese has had a huge influence on him.
 He uses non-linear screenplay for most of his films and few sequences of most of his films involve revelation of finest details and re-visiting a scene again and again.
 His screenplays are mostly complex and multi-layered which earned him the reputation of being an intelligent screenplay writer.
 In an interview of The Times of India in January 2014, Sukumar said that emotions play a key role in his films, stating that a film "may have multiple subplots, but in the end, it's the emotional curve that connects with the audience".
 Because of improvising the sequences on the sets and making changes to already filmed portions, his films took long time to complete their production phases.